 WISER stands for Women of the International Society for Eye Research.
-WISER was formed because the executive leadership of the society recognized the great need and potential benefits to young female investigators if they could have personal interactions with senior investigators during attendance of our bi-annual meetings.
+WISER was formed because the executive leadership of the society recognized the great need and potential benefits to young female investigators if they could have personal interactions with senior investigators while attending our biennial meetings.

-Our WISER and Young Investigator (YI) social functions are organized to ensure maximal opportunity to interact during meeting times and in the evenings.
+Our WISER and Young Investigator (YI) social functions are organized to maximize opportunities for interaction during meeting times and in the evenings.

-WISER organizes a dinner during each ISER Biennial Meeting where senior investigators attend and sit amongst the YIs and share their experience and advice in all aspects of professional and family life.
-This dinner is typically attended by 20-30 attendees and feedback from the YIs have been outstanding as the intimate relaxed setting and small group meant that no one was afraid to ask questions or to share their experience.
+WISER organizes a dinner during each ISER Biennial Meeting where senior investigators are invited to mingle with YIs and share their experience and advice in all aspects of professional and family life.
+This dinner typically welcomes 20-30 attendees and feedback from the YIs has been outstanding as the intimate, relaxed setting and small group means that no one holds back in asking questions or sharing experiences.

 Click here to read the history of WISER.